blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Containerization Tech.md

 - systemd-nspawn - Facebook uses it

-VMS
+VMs
 -------
 Xen/KVM (uses HVM)
-QEMU (Emulator and Virtualization - Can be a hypervisor using Xen/KVM for virtualization) libvert (Manage multiple hypervisors and emulators (Xen, KVM, LXC, OpenVZ, Virtualbox, etc.) in an unified manner) GNOME Boxes (uses KVM, QEMU, libvert, SPICE), Virt-manager (GUI for libvirt)
+QEMU (Emulator and Virtualization - Can be a hypervisor using Xen/KVM for virtualization) libvirt (Manage multiple hypervisors and emulators (Xen, KVM, LXC, OpenVZ, Virtualbox, etc.) in an unified manner) GNOME Boxes (uses KVM, QEMU, libvert, SPICE), Virt-manager (GUI for libvirt)

 ![[Wikipedia - Virtualization Software.png]]